spiral/docs/docs/en/cookbook/psr-15.md

-# Advanced - Custom HTTP request handler
+# Cookbook — Custom HTTP request handler

 The Spiral Framework is a modern, open-source PHP web application framework designed to help developers build scalable and flexible web applications.
 It is compliant with several community standards,